A few days ago, we received a question about supersets from a reader named Agneta:

 Some people simply don’t like resting long between sets.
 After 30 seconds, they start to get jittery, and before the first minute is over, they have already hit the weights again.
 While the zeal is admirable, it is not necessarily the best thing for your training results.

 This is because most people probably plan their training around the number of sets they’re going to do (“I’m going to do 5 sets of bench press today”) rather than the time (“I’m going to train bench press for fifteen minutes today”).
-And, resting too short between sets can seriously diminish the amount of reps you do in those few sets.
+And, resting too short between sets can seriously diminish the number of reps you do in those few sets.

 And those reps can make quite a difference.
 In another training study that spanned over eight weeks, participants resting three minutes between sets increased their muscle mass and strength twice as much as participants who rested only one minute between sets.5